Related Cases:

 2. What are the issues to assess

-3. YOu send some bloods.
+3. You send some blood.
 Is a D dimer useful

 It is reasonable to do and many will also send a troponin but this is highly likely to be a PE and needs a CTPA.
 A CXR is unlikely to be helpful as the diagnosis is quite certain.
 The CT will look at lung parenchyma.